 All the other junctions are pretty hard to get confused.
 The trail is well-marked, with distance markers every quarter mile or so.
 Use the Trail Run Project mobile app

 if you're confused.
-You can also shave off a little more than two miles if you take the Potawatomi Shortcut Trail
+You can also shave off a little less than five miles if you take the Potawatomi Shortcut Trail

 north of Halfmoon Lake.